Reading Comprehension

 Even though kids with dyslexia struggle with language, they often have high vocabularies.
 This is why it’s so tempting for them to want to memorize words!
 But there are simply too many words to choose from.

 For these learners, it makes way more sense to attempt memorization of words rather than go through the process of decoding words letter by letter or sound by sound.
-This is because most kids with dyslexia are right-brain dominant, and the step-by-step necessities of decoding are a left-brain dominant activity.

 Still, dyslexic readers stubbornly try to memorize words as a strategy to read new words they come across.
 Words are familiar to them, where the process of decoding is like speaking another language.

-According to an article on English Live, we only use around 20,000 to 35,000 words in our daily vocabulary.
+According to an article in English Live, we only use around 20,000 to 35,000 words in our daily vocabulary.
 Although way less than the total number of over a million words in our language, this is still a lot of words for a reader to deal with in an effort to avoid decoding an unfamiliar word!

 Bravo!
-Reading knows the importance of decoding skills.
-As a matter of fact, all our reading programs are decoding programs.
-We also know how decoding skills affect comprehension and how bad habits can devastate a child’s ability to read, especially if that child has dyslexia.
+Reading knows the importance of decoding skills and how they affect reading comprehension.
+As a matter of fact, all Bravo! reading programs are decoding programs.

-Reading fluency is the ability to read with accuracy, speed, and expression.
-Most dyslexic readers struggle in this area because they take too long to decode words.
 Stumbling over words, pausing to think of sounds, guessing at words, and trying to memorize words instead of decoding them are common bad habits that dyslexic readers engage in.

 Teachers typically record fluency times and compare them with previous times, hoping, of course, that progress is made.
 This process is usually recorded as “words per minute” and simply refers to how many words in one minute a student can read.